LoadingElii/family_manager/README.md

 - **View Family Todo Table:** `http://localhost:3000/dashboard/todo/family`

 These two pages are identical in terms of appearance & functionality. <br/>
-From these pages you have access to *create,view,&update* a todo.
+From these pages you have access to *create,view,& update* a todo.

 - **Create Todo:** `http://localhost:3000/dashboard/todo/create`